uinix-js/uinix-ui/readme.md

 Can be called anywhere and requires a valid `system` to be [`load`ed](#loadh-system-config).

-> **Note:** This hook is not particularly useful, but it is provided as a convenience to access the entire `system` if needed.
+> **Note:** This hook is not particularly useful, but it is provided as a convenience to access the entire `system` if required.

 <details>
 <summary>Example</summary>